J3sustunon/Real-Time_Flight_Data_Pipeline/README.md

 ### Analysis & Observations
 #### Arrivals by Interval:

-There is a high peak of arrivals around 11AM, suggesting a concentrated morning, where connecting flights are probably banked to maximize passenger transfer efficiency.
+- There is a high peak of arrivals around 11AM, suggesting a concentrated morning, where connecting flights are probably banked to maximize passenger transfer efficiency.

 #### Airline Population:
 - American Airlines dominates MIA arrivals, accounting for 56% of all tracked flights (136 of ~244 total, within a 12 hour)
 - This concentration clearly shows how Miami International Airport serves as a primary hub for American Airlines, making it one of the carrier's busiest gateways for both domestic and international operations, particularly for Latin America and the Caribbean routes.
 - The remaining 44% is distributed across 40+ carriers, reflecting MIA's role as a major international gateway with broad global connectivity.

 #### Top 10 Origin Cities:
 - The top 10 origin cities are dominated by major US Northeast and Southeast corridor hubs, with New York leading at 17 flights, followed by Washington, Atlanta, and Charlotte at 12 each.
 - This distribution reinforces MIA's role as the primary southern gateway for East Coast travelers, with strong connectivity to major American Airlines hubs (Charlotte, Chicago, Washington) further reflecting the carrier's network concentration at MIA.

 ## Troubleshooting & Testing
+- Time window direction caused empty actual_arrival fields, the initial implementation fetched the next hour forward, pulling flights that hadn't landed yet.
+Flipping to a backwards window (and ultimately extending it) was required to consistently capture post-touchdown runwayTime data.
+-Codeshare contamination required an API swap, AviationStack returned duplicate records for alliance-shared flights with no native filter.
+Switching to AeroDataBox and enabling the withCodeshared=false query parameter eliminated the problem at the source, removing the need for post-ingestion deduplication logic on that specific issue.

 ## Design Considerations
+- A wipe-and-reload INSERT INTO strategy was implemented to flush stale records before each pipeline run, guaranteeing the production table always reflects a clean, deduplicated dataset for downstream reporting.

 ## Future Improvements
 Data Coverage